lahoffm/aclu-bail-reform/src/webscraper/fulton/readme.md

 Both of these packages can installed via `pip install selenium bs4`.

 If you are using Chrome on Windows, the selenium driver `chromedriver.exe` has already been placed in this directory.
-It runs **CromeDriver 2.33**, which supports Chrome v60-62 according to selenium docs.
+It runs **ChromeDriver 2.33**, which supports Chrome v60-62 according to selenium docs.

 Otherwise, selenium will require that a driver be placed in this directory.
 See [link](http://selenium-python.readthedocs.io/installation.html) for details.